abstrakraft/rug/README.markdown

 Current philosophy is that development from different revsets with the same branches, should be separate.

 ## Branches ##
-Checking out a revset for the first time creates the local gitri branch (see above for naming convention).
+Checking out a revset for the first time creates the local rug branch (see above for naming convention).
 Note that two revsets that point to the same branch will have two local copies of that branch - this is by design.
 In this way, we implicitly maintain (committed, at least) local state of revsets between across checkouts.
-Checking out subsequent times leaves the current branch and checks out the local gitri branch.
+Checking out subsequent times leaves the current branch and checks out the local rug branch.
 Checkout options are passed straight through to git.

 A message should be printed indicating the last time the revset was fetched from the server, and any local changes to the revset.